Stress Testing Factual Consistency Metrics for Long-Document Summarization: Metric Robustness in Long-Form Summarization

 \subsection{Perturbation Strategies}

-To evaluate the robustness of factuality metrics in a controlled manner, we apply meaning-preserving perturbations to the original summaries, as done in ~\cite{ramprasad2024automaticfactualitymetricsmeasure} in the short document case.
+To evaluate the robustness of factuality metrics in a controlled manner, we apply meaning-preserving perturbations to the original summaries, as done in ~\citet{ramprasad2024automaticfactualitymetricsmeasure} in the short document case.
 These perturbations are designed to vary the summary’s surface form (lexical choices, structure, or style) while preserving its factual consistency with the source document.
 In principle, a robust factuality metric should be invariant to such benign edits, assigning similar scores to the original and perturbed versions.

-We define seven perturbation types, each targeting a different linguistic dimension.
+Following \citet{ramprasad2024automaticfactualitymetricsmeasure}, we use seven perturbation types, each targeting a different linguistic dimension.
 These include \textit{Paraphrased}, where the summary is rewritten with alternate phrasings and syntactic structures; \textit{Simplified}, where complex or compound constructions are rewritten into shorter, more readable sentences; \textit{Synonym Replaced}, where content words are substituted with close synonyms to test for lexical invariance.
 We also generate \textit{Less Diverse} summaries that reduce vocabulary variation, exploring whether metrics implicitly reward stylistic richness.
 Additional perturbations include \textit{Negated}, which introduces logically equivalent negations to probe sensitivity to syntactic polarity, \textit{Summarized}, which further compresses the summary to test how conciseness is handled, and \textit{Added Source Text}, which inserts a factual sentence directly from the source that is unrelated to the main summary content.
 All seven perturbed summaries are generated using the GPT‑4o~\cite{hurst2024gpt} model via the OpenAI API.
-The detailed prompts used to generate each perturbation are provided in App.~\ref{A:Prompts}.
+The detailed prompts used to generate each perturbation are provided in App.~\ref{A:Prompts}. \bl{To ensure that these perturbations preserve factual consistency, we additionally perform an NLI-based faithfulness check comparing each perturbed summary against its original counterpart; detailed results are reported in App.~\ref{app:nli_faithfulness}.}

 While these transformations are meaning-preserving, they pose particular challenges in the long-document setting: summaries must capture information scattered across thousands of tokens, so perturbations that change sentence structure, reduce vocabulary, or alter flow can disrupt long-range dependencies and retrieval alignment.
 This makes them a rigorous test of whether factuality metrics remain robust.
 Any significant fluctuation in scores, despite no factual errors being introduced, indicates that a metric is reacting to surface-level edits rather than faithfully assessing factual consistency.